-Death Before Birth is a two-year ESRC-funded project, running from 2016-18.
+Death Before Birth was a two-year ESRC-funded project, running from 2016-18.

 The loss of a pregnancy may be felt as a form of bereavement, one that usually involves complex emotions that are difficult to articulate.
-From a linguistic standpoint, this project will accordingly pay careful attention not just to what the bereaved and those who support them do, but how they express themselves through their words and actions.
-We are particularly interested in how individuals may use figurative language to help them to express complex and difficult emotions.
+From a linguistic standpoint, this project accordingly paid careful attention not just to what the bereaved and those who support them do, but how they express themselves through their words and actions.
+We were particularly interested in how individuals may use figurative language to help them to express complex and difficult emotions.

-Our research will inform and improve government policy, and pave the way to improved care pathways for people who have faced such experiences.
+Our research has informed and improved government policy, and paved the way to improved care pathways for people who have faced such experiences.

 About the Project Team

 Principal Investigator (PI): Professor Jeannette Littlemore, University of Birmingham

 Professor Littlemore is a metaphor specialist.
 She also holds roles as Professor of English Language and Applied Linguistics, Head of Research for the Department of English Language and Applied Linguistics, and Director of Internationalisation for the College of Arts and Law at the University of Birmingham.

 Co-Investigator (CI): Prof Danielle Fuller, University of Alberta, Canada

 Dr Fuller is a a Professor in the Department of English and Film Studies at the University of Alberta, Canada.
 Before she worked for nearly 21 years at the University of Birmingham, UK, in the Department of American & Canadian Studies (1997-2014) and then